 Jun.
-2019 Adviser of Mitsubishi Chemical Holdings Corporation Jun.
+2019 Adviser of Mitsubishi Chemical Holdings Cornoration Jun.
 2021 Audit & Supervisory Board Member of the Company (present)

-- 1. Hideaki Omiya, Shinoi Sakata, and Tetsuji Ohashi are Outside Directors.
+1. Hideaki Omiya, Shinoi Sakata, and Tetsuji Ohashi are Outside Directors.
 Kiyotaka Yamazaki and Kenkichi Kosakai are Outside Audit & Supervisory Board Members.
-NRI specifies those members as Independent Directors pursuant to the regulations of the Tokyo Stock Exchange and has notified them to the said stock exchange. - 2.
-Members of the Board were selected at the Ordinary General Meeting of Shareholders held on June 18, 2021. - 3.
-For the Audit & Supervisory Board Members, Kouhei Sato and Kiyotaka Yamazaki were selected at the Ordinary General Meeting of Shareholders held on June 22, 2018, Motoya Nishimura was selected at the Ordinary General Meeting of Shareholders held on June 20, 2019, Takuhito Sakata was selected at the Ordinary General Meeting of Shareholders held on June 18, 2020, and Kenkichi Kosakai was selected at the Ordinary General Meeting of Shareholders held on June 18, 2021. - 4.
-Figures in parentheses indicate number of the company's shares held.
+NRI specifies those members as Independent Directors pursuant to the regulations of

+3. For the Audit & Supervisory Board Members, Kouhei Sato and Kiyotaka Yamazaki were selected at the Ordinary General Meeting of Shareholders held on June 22, 2018, Motoya Nishimura was selected at the Ordinary General Meeting of Shareholders held on June 20, 2019, Takuhito Sakata was selected at the Ordinary General Meeting of Shareholders held on June 18, 2020, and Kenkichi Kosakai was selected at the Ordinary General Meeting of Shareholders held on June 18, 2021.

+4. Figures in parentheses indicate number of the company's shares held.
 These list the number of shares held as of April 30, 2021, including holdings in the executive share ownership plan.